 What are your long-term plans for the fire program?

-Well, one goal is building our program, and Warm Springs has us well on the way.
+One goal is continuing to build our program, and Warm Springs has us well on the way.
 We conducted the biggest fire we’ve ever done in Virginia — I believe it was the largest Conservancy burn on the East Coast outside of Florida.
 The scale is important, but so is working on fires with the Forest Service.
 We’ve got about 18,000 acres in our project area that we’re planning to burn together over the next 5-7 years.

 From a longer-term standpoint, if we can demonstrate major ecological gains at Piney Grove and elsewhere, we want to use those as platforms to influence agencies, private landowners and other partners.
 In the end, it’s public land that has the vast majority of the quality habitat we’ve got left, and the agencies also have the capacity to do fire work.